plusuncold/epub-bouncer/README.md

 # EPUB Bouncer ![travis_build_status](https://travis-ci.org/plusuncold/epub-bouncer.svg?branch=master)

-Correct misspellings from EPUB files - with a simple, intuitive interface.
+Correct misspellings from EPUB files - with a simple interface.

-Often EPUB files from OCR'ed sources contain misspellings, such as random insertions or one character being read as two characters.
+Often EPUB files from OCR'ed sources contain misspellings, such as random insertions or one character being read as two characters. `bouncer` applies language rules to make it easy to remove these errors from EPUB files.

 ## Installation